BenjaminnTang/interstemblogscrape/README.md

 Screenshot demonstration: https://share.getcloudapp.com/JrugkY4L

-To get this bot code to connect to your own discord bot, you'll need to set your bot's token as an environment variable called "DISCORD_TOKEN".
+To get this bot code to connect to your own discord bot, you'll need to set your bot's token as an environment variable called "BOTTOKEN".